hapax/hapax.github.io/research.md

 I work on string theory and quantum gravity, with a particular focus on the AdS/CFT correspondence.
-At the moment, I'm thinking about various aspects of *boundary CFTs* and their holographic duals.
+At the moment, I'm thinking about various aspects of *boundary conformal field theories (BCFTs)* and their holographic duals.
 See the lay and technical summaries below for more.